TehMuffinMoo/ibPS/README.md

 ## General Cmdlets
 ```
 Get-ibPSVersion -CheckForUpdates
   Gets the ibPS Module Version.
   Using -CheckForUpdates optionally checks if ibPS is up to date
+  Using -Update will optionally perform an in place upgrade of the ibPS module
 ```

 ## To-Do